top of page

 The relationship between breastfeeding and weight loss is a complex one.
 Nontheless, it is a commonly held belief that breastfeeding helps mothers to lose weight.
 Whilst that is true for some, it simply isn't the case for all.
 Here’s why…

 Breastfeeding suppresses oestrogen and progesterone levels.
 This hormonal shift can either dramatically increase or suppress your appetite (particularly if you are stressed).
 This can result in weight loss or weight gain, depending upon your unique body and circumstances.
+Stress is another factor that can significantly influence your appetite (whilst lactating or not).

 If you are breastfeeding on demand, you are likely being woken frequently overnight.
 When we are sleep deprived, our bodies produce higher levels of the stress hormone cortisol.
 Your body may hold onto excess weight or struggle to maintain a healthy weight in a prolonged state of stress.